-Part of the Botanic Gardens and State Herbarium of South Australia and the last of its kind in the world, the Santos Museum of Economic Botany is home to an amazing permanent collection, much of which dates back to the original museum display 130 years ago.
-Also on show are intriguing, beautiful and immersive touring exhibitions which are sure to inspire.
+It's the last museum of its kind in the world, and home to an amazing permanent collection, much of which dates back to the original museum display 130 years ago.

 The building is a treasure in itself and has been lovingly restored featuring many original details.

-Fiona Hall’s Grove is a cabinet of curiosities that explores the relationship between nature and culture.
+'Grove' - be spellbound as you discover artist Fiona Hall’s cabinet of curiosities that explores the relationship between nature and culture.

 Food and Refreshments